 Read more on how to maximize Aeroplan points – and why you may want to earn them!

-Click Here to learn more about the Chase Aeroplan Credit Card
+Click Here to learn more about the Chase Aeroplan® Credit Card

-A Huge (And Unusual) Bonus of Up to 100K Points
+A Big Bonus of 50K Points

 Keep Earning with Bonus Categories